FarronF/limerick-council-meetings/meetings/2016/10/17-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District of Limerick - 19th September 2016.md

  Installation of sliding sash windows at first floor

-level and painting of the building.---
+level and painting of the building.
+---
 7

 26 Nicholas Street